vfc2/forgebase/backend/README.md

   }
   ```
 - **Response:** `200 OK` or `404 Not Found`
-- **Description:** Updates project name and/or PRD content.
+- **Description:** Partially update project name and/or PRD content.
 Agent tools use this to save PRD content.

 #### Delete Project
 - **DELETE** `/api/projects/{id}`